Getting Started with Raspberry PI

 Happy creating!

-Upgrades to Number 3
+Upgrades to Number Three

-Since we discovered how to make Number 5 move, we decided to upgrade Number 3.
+Since we discovered how to make Number Five move, we decided to upgrade Number Three.
 We tried to preserve as much of the original design as possible, so we didn’t mess with the decorations or redesign the frame.
 We also made the legs stronger so the robot could support itself easily and won’t fall.
 Professor Brockenhoff was very pleased with being able to more effectively scare strangers!

 Please note, this material is provided for informational and fun purposes only and is not a guide on how to create the designs.
 Please read our disclaimer.

-We started off by disassembling number three.
+We started off by disassembling Number Three.
 Given how Number Three was designed as a framework, it was pretty easy to take apart.

 Robotic Arm being built

-Number 3’s Arm being Upgraded
+Number Three’s Arm being Upgraded

-We wanted to upgrade Number 3 to make it move.
+We wanted to upgrade Number Three to make it move.
 Since walking with two legs is incredibly hard, we decided to only make the arms and hands move.
 We first used hinges to upgrade the hands so that they could open and close.
 Next, we had to replace the fixed joints with movable joints.
 Borrowing from extra part from Number Five, we added flexible joints for pipes to power a air brush.
 The added weight of the metal join required use adding more support for the legs.
 We tried plastic joints, but they failed durning testing.

 Then we attached lightweight linear actuators to the joints to move them.
 Given we wanted more controlled movement and a quieter robot for our front parlor, we opted for electronic verse pneumatic power.
 We attached the linear actuators so that when they extended, the arms reached out and when they pull back, the arms bent.